techtcs/tcsdocs/apps/dwi/privacyPolicy/privacy_policy-en.md

 ### Access data and tools usage

-Access data and data usage for DWI can be collected and stored.
+Access data and data usage for DWI can be collected and stored (Android id and information about how the user interacts with the app.
+For example: the number of times they access a page or what they touch).
 We use this information for future analysis in order to improve our services, develop new services and especially improve and personalize your experience using the DWI app.

+* **Firebase:** Firebase is a platform from Google that helps us build better apps and better understand our users.
+More information about Firebase at **[About Firebase](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwj908zli6P3AhX_g5UCHV3nDzQQFnoECAkQAQ&url=https%3A%2F%2Ffirebase.google.com%2F%3Fhl%3Dpt&usg=AOvVaw35ZHRRnbb3FRIt3tVbLP7-),** **[Firebase Privacy Policy](https://firebase.google.com/support/privacy?hl=pt-br).**
+* **Crashlytics (Firebase):** We collect, through Crashlytics, data about the execution of the application when unexpected errors occur.
+More information about Crashlytics at **[About Crashlytics](https://firebase.google.com/docs/crashlytics).**
+* **Analytics (Firebase):** We collect, through Analytics, quantitative data for statistical purposes of the terms used in the query, without however associating the searched term with the user.
+More information about Analytics at **[About Analytics](https://firebase.google.com/docs/analytics/events?hl=pt-br&platform=android).**

+\*Data collected through Firebase, Crashlytics and Analytics products is stored on the Firebase platform that encompasses these and other products.

 ### With whom your information is shared